raspberrypilearning/quiz-time/en/step_9.md

 + Add a `<div>` element below the result div.
 + Include a congratulatory message.
 + Give it a `class` attribute that can be used to show/hide the message using JavaScript.
-The example uses the class `fullMarks`
+The example uses the class `fullMarks`.

 --- code ---
 ---